-Grades are available via online services after classes end (see the calendar for dates).
+Grades are available after classes end.
+See the calendar for specific dates.

 Grades reflect the quality and quantity of a student’s work submitted throughout the term.
 Each instructor determines the individual grade components for their course and their percentage value in the calculation of their students’ final grades.
 Students should check the course syllabus for more information on their instructor’s grading policies.
 Students registered for undergraduate or graduate credit who complete the requirements of a course may earn one of the following grades: